conestack/bdajax/README.rst

 Dispatching
 -----------

-For those who know KSS (Kinetic Style Sheets) and TAL (Tag Attribute Language);
-The syntax reminds of TAL - attributes are interpreted by JS instead of a TAL interpreter - while the functionality is inspired by KSS.

 The main paradigm is the use of an ``event/listener`` model.
 It enables bdajax to ``listen`` to ``events`` and trigger ``events`` on ajaxified DOM components.